ButinVladimir/cyberiada/ROADMAP.md

 Moving to another city will result in losing current crew but certain favors allow to retain crew members.

-If all crew members are lost, crew will restart in starting city but previously unlocked features will remain unlocked.
+If all crew members are lost, crew will restart in same city but previously unlocked features will remain unlocked, most of inventory lost and respect level reset.

 ## Crew member

 Each crew member has their own set of attributes, skills, equipment and augmentations.
 They can be boosted by boosters.
 Certain actions can kill them.
 To hire new crew members, special actions should be perform to find and hire new one with money.
 Depending on quality, crew members have different starting equipment, augmentations, attributes and skills.
 Attributes and skills of newhires depend on difficulty level.

 Crew members to be hired are generated depending on templates.
 There are templates for each faction and for neutral.
+Faction specific crew members require favor to purchase in addition to money and respect.

 ## Stats